davidrpugh/horovod-gpu-data-science-project/bin/README.md

 #### Slurm directives

-When runnning a distributed training job with Horovod you will want to set the total number of tasks (`--ntasks`) equal to the total number of GPUs requested across all nodes and set the number of tasks per node (`--tasks-per-node`) equal to the number of NVIDIA V100 GPUs requested per node (`--gres=gpu:v100`).
-In the directives below we are requesting all 8 32 GB NVIDIA V100 GPUs available on a single node so we need to set `--nodes=1`, `--ntasks=8`, `--tasks-per-node=8` and `--gres=gpu:v100:8`.
+When runnning a distributed training job with Horovod you will want to set the total number of GPUs (`--gpus`) equal to the total number of GPUs requested across all nodes.
+If you wish to only use NVIDIA V100 GPUs, then you can add `--constraint=v100`.
+Next, set the number of GPUs per task (`--gpus-per-task`) to be 1 and then set the number of tasks per node (`--tasks-per-node`) to pin down the the number of GPUs requested per node.
+In the directives below we are requesting all 8 32 GB NVIDIA V100 GPUs available on a single node so we need to `--gpus=8`, `--constraint=v100`, and `--tasks-per-node=8`.

 In order to achieve top training performance, you need to request sufficient CPUs to feed the training data to the GPUs.
 A good rule of thumb is to request 5-6 CPUs per 32 GB NVIDIA V100 GPU.
-To achieve this we set `--cpus-per-task=6` (given that `--tasks-per-node=8` this means we have requested all 48 CPUs on the node).
+To achieve this we set `--cpus-per-gpus=6` (given that `--tasks-per-node=8` this means we have requested all 48 CPUs on the node).
 We also provide a constraing on the type of CPU requested:
 `--constraint=cput_intel_platinum_8260` insures that all nodes have Intel "Cascade Lake" CPUs.

 Finally, we also need to request sufficient CPU memory.
 A good rule of thumb is to request at least twice the CPU memory as available GPU memory.
 Since we have requested 8 x 32 GB = 256 GB of GPU memory we should request at least 512 GB of CPU memory.
-However, given that we are already requesting all of the GPUs and all of the CPUs on the node we might as well ask for all available memory on the node by setting `--mem=0`.
+Best way to accomplish this is to specify the amount of memory per GPU `--mem-per-gpu`.
+This value should be set to at least 64G and as high as 90G.
+Alternaatively, given that we are already requesting all of the GPUs and all of the CPUs on the node you can ask for all available memory on the node by setting `--mem=0`.

 Finally, we direct out the slurm output and error logs to files in particular directories.
 Note that `%x` refers to the Slurm job name (which we specify!) and `%j` refers to the Slurm job id